-Unfortunately, a majority of people in the United States don’t follow this tried and true advice.
-According to a recent survey of Consumer Finances published by Business Insider the median amount in American’s savings account is only about five thousand dollars.
-This tells me that most American’s aren’t paying themselves first.
+Unfortunately, most people in the United States don’t follow this tried and true advice.
+According to a recent survey of Consumer Finances published by Business Insider, the median amount in an American’s savings account is only about five thousand dollars.
+This tells me that most Americans aren’t paying themselves first.

 Why Should I Pay Myself First?

-You should pay yourself first because future you will thank you!
+You should pay yourself first because future you will thank yourself!
 Future you will be able to live comfortably in retirement.
 Future you will have the money to take that dream vacation.
 You should pay yourself first because you want to be secure and comfortable in the future.
-It may take some sacrifice now, but even saving a little bit today can pay off big years down the line.
+It may take some sacrifice now, but even saving a little bit today can pay off significantly in years to come.

 What does paying yourself mean?